 Undergraduate Research in Microbiology

-Abraham "Jon" Moller is the recipent of a Goldwater Scholarship A junior microbiology and biochemistry double major, Jon is one of 283 students nationwide to receive the scholarship, the premier undergraduate award of its type in the fields of mathematics, natural science and engineering.
+Maeva Metz is the recipient of a Goldwater Scholarship A junior microbiology major and molecular biology minor, Maeva is one of 260 students nationwide to receive the scholarship, the premier undergraduate award of its type in the fields of mathematics, natural science and engineering.

 Get the most out of your undergraduate microbiology training by getting involved in undergraduate research.
 Many Miami undergrads participate in research programs in Microbiology.
 Contact our faculty with research programs that interest you to explore the possibilities.

 Development of a research proposal can help you focus your efforts and provide a roadmap for getting results.
 Check out some of the undergraduate grant opportunities that are available to help support your research.

 These are some of the recent accomplishments and recognitions received by our undergraduate researchers.

 - Pritchard, R.E., A.J.
 Prassinos, J.D.
 Osborne, Z. Raviv, and M.F.
 Balish.
 2014.
 Reduction of hydrogen peroxide accumulation and toxicity by a catalase from Mycoplasma iowae.
 PLoS ONE.
 9:e105188.

 - Springer, T.I., E. Goebel, D. Hararaju, and N.L.
 Finley.
 2014.
 Mutation in the β-hairpin of the Bordetella pertussis adenylate cyclase toxin modulates N-lobe conformation in calmodulin.
 Biochem.
 Biophys.
 Res.
 Commun.
 453(1):43-48.